 Just because you’re in York doesn’t mean you have to cut yourself off from home completely.
 Keep in touch with family and friends at home - though don’t visit home too soon.
 If you’re not in York then you can’t make York feel like home - instead, invite them to visit you.

 7. Ask for help

 Hopefully, feeling homesick will pass but, if you’re really struggling, then ask for help.
-See our workshops and groups that may help or the wide range of people you can contact for more support, including your college tutors.
+See the wide range of people you can contact for more support, including your college team:

 Don't take our word for it...